-When you make a list you probably go from top to bottom, or maybe you start sticking things on the top because you want to get them done first.
+You probably write lists from the top to the bottom, or else you start at the top and work your way down.
 WRONG.
-Ben Schott, author of Schott’s Original Miscellany, a compendium of lists, told Real Simple:
+Ben Schott, the author of Schott’s Original Miscellany, a compendium of lists, told Real Simple:

 Varying the format can make a list far more useful.
 Start in the center of a page and write items in spatial relation to one another, so that you create clouds of related tasks; draw a Venn diagram for party invitees so you can note how people will interact.
 During the 18th century, sailors in the British navy would sign petitions of grievance in a circle so that ringleaders could not be identified.

-Don’t just look at your cereal bowl when you first wake up.
-You need some beautiful colors in those retinas.
-Research suggests that exposure to bright colors in the early morning lifts your spirits and energy.
+Don’t just stare at the cereal bowl when your eyes are first open.
+You need to see some soothing colors in those retinas.
+Research suggests that exposure to bright colors in the morning boosts your mood and energy levels.

-In 2009, University of Michigan researchers found that subjects who strolled through a nature setting saw a 20% improvement in attention and focus tests.
-Taking in the sights and sounds of nature appears to be especially beneficial for our minds.
+A study from the University of Michigan found that people can improve their attention spans by being exposed to nature for a short period of time.
+Not only does it calm you down, but it also enables you to focus on things more easily.
 But people who don’t live in the middle of a nature preserve are not completely screwed, according to the researchers.
 A slightly quieter street with a few trees can work, or a park, or even looking at potted plants may help your concentration.

-A Robert Half International survey, for instance, found that 91% of executives believe a sense of humor is important for career advancement; while 84% feel that people with a good sense of humor do a better job.
-So break out the Louis C.K.
-YouTube videos and laugh a little.
+A survey conducted by Robert Half International found that 91% of executives feel that having a good sense of humor is important for career advancement, with 84% thinking that people with a sense of humor provide their best work.
+So break out your favorite Louis C.K.
+YouTube videos!

-Okay, this one sounds a little weird, but some people swear by it.
-It’s really just the getting up part that’s hard, but once you’re up, you have a lot of peace and quiet while the rest of the world is sleeping.
-You may be surprised by how productive you can be.
-Hey if the cast of The Today Show can do it, then you definitely can.
+This sounds like a strange one, but some people swear by it.
+What’s hard is just getting up at the start of the day, but once you do, there’s a lot of peace and quiet while everyone else is asleep.
+You could be surprised and how productive you can be.
+If The Today Show team can do it, then anybody can.

-Daniel J. Levitin of The New York Times suggests breaking up your day into projects if you want to be both productive and creative.
-He wrote, “If you want to be more productive and creative, and to have more energy, the science dictates that you should partition your day into project periods.
+Daniel J. Levitin of The New York Times says that it’s important to do your work in short, manageable sessions if you want to maintain your productivity and creativity throughout the day.
+He said, “If you want to be more productive and creative and to have more energy, science dictates that you should partition your day into project periods.
 Your social networking should be done during a designated time, not as constant interruptions to your day.

 Email, too, should be done at designated times.
 An email that you know is sitting there, unread, may sap attentional resources as your brain keeps thinking about it, distracting you from what you’re doing.
 What might be in it?
 Who’s it from?
 Is it good news or bad news?
 It’s better to leave your email program off than to hear that constant ping and know that you’re ignoring messages.”

-Yes there are about a million apps for making to do lists and writing or recording all your notes but never forget about the simplicity and effectiveness of a simple notebook.
-Mogul Richard Branson takes one with him wherever he goes.
+Yes, there are a million apps for making to-do lists and writing or recording all of your notes.
+But don’t forget about the simplicity and effectiveness of a simple notebook.
+Founder of the Virgin Group, Richard Branson, takes one with him wherever he goes.